-The length of time a graduate student may receive an assistantship is a combination of four semesters and may include a tuition and fee waiver.
+Assistantships are awarded for one academic year.
+A student may receive an assistantship for a maximum of a combination of four semesters.
+Assistantships may include a tuition and fee waiver.
 Types of assistantship activities are research and/or related activities, administration (e.g., of tutorial programs), or teaching and/or related activities.
-Employment outside of the assistantship requires the approval of the Director of Graduate Studies.
+Employment outside of the assistantship requires the approval of the Dean of Graduate Studies.
 Students accepting a graduate assistantship must indicate their compliance with university privacy regulations by signing the Confidentiality/Privacy Statement of Agreement.